rackerlabs/design-system/_docs/style/focus-states.md

 layout: docs
 category: Style
 usage: |
-  A focused state is a visual cue that indicates the user has clicked on or navigated to an element using the keyboard.
-Focus helps users identify what an elements is and what can be clicked.
-Focused states apply to all interactive elements.
+  Focus visually indicates that the user has clicked on or navigated to a user interface (UI) element.
+When a UI element is in focus, it is ready to receive input from the user.
+Focus applies to all interactive elements.
 resource: true
 status: complete
-last-modified: 2019-01-02
+last-modified: 2019-01-03
 ---

 {% include toc.html %}